redecentralize/alternative-internet/README.md

 [PeerServer](http://www.peer-server.com/) is a peer-to-peer client server using WebRTC, where your browser acts as a server for other browsers across WebRTC peer-to-peer data channels.

+### Peersm

+[Peerm](http://www.peersm.com/) Anonymous P2P inside browsers, no installation, encrypted and secure.
+The browsers are talking the Tor protocol extended to P2P and are connecting to the nodes using WebSockets, multi-sources and streaming are supported.
+The final goal is to build a complete serverless P2P where anonymizer nodes are inside the browsers too relaying the traffic, using WebRTC.

 ### Phantom

 [Phantom](https://code.google.com/p/phantom/) is (was?) a system for generic, decentralized, unstoppable internet anonymity